braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 {{site.data.alerts.note}} To customize the header, set the title property of the `navigationItem` belonging to the `ABKContentCardsTableViewController` instance embedded in the parent `ABKContentCardsViewController` instance. {{site.data.alerts.end}}

-## Overriding Default Images in Content Cards
+## Overriding Default Images

 Braze allows clients to replace existing default images with their own custom images.
 To accomplish this, create a new `png` file with the custom image and add it to the app’s image bundle.
-To override the default placeholder image displayed when a user has a poor connection, name your custom image `appboy_cc_noimage_lrg`.
+Then, rename the file with the image’s name (see below) to override the default image in our library.
+Images available for override in Content Cards include:
+* Placeholder image: `appboy_cc_noimage_lrg`.

 {{site.data.alerts.note}} Be sure to upload the `@2x` and `@3x` versions of the images as well to accommodate different phone sizes. {{site.data.alerts.end}}